EECS3311F25/project-commute-buddy/README.md

 > Sometimes the build from frontend opens the browser before it gets compiled.
 To fix this, either wait till it's compiled and reload the webpage, or type: `BROWSER=none npm start` and once it's compiled, click on the link shown on the console.

 > Currently the `/api/users` route used may be blocked by some web browsers and may result in an error in creating a user successfully.
 To resolve this, either disable your browsers ad blocker or open this in incognito mode.

+> Please make sure you have mongoDB installed in your system for the app to connect.
+Installation instructions for MongoDB can be found here: https://www.mongodb.com/try/download/community